 After this learning path, researchers can start working on their own plan; an impact plan, a communication plan or business plan.
-The focus is on their own research or idea, which is further developed during this learning traject into a service, product or for public outreach.
+The focus is on their own research or idea, which can further be developed into a service, product or for public outreach.
 The sessions are interactive with plenty of room for questions and collaboration with and learning from fellow researchers.

 About the Learning Path Valorisation and Impact